EOSIO/eos/contracts/arisen.sudo/README.md

 ```

-### 2.2 Deploy the eosio.sudo contract
+### 2.2 Deploy the arisen.sudo contract

-#### 2.2.1  Generate the transaction to deploy the eosio.sudo contract
+#### 2.2.1  Generate the transaction to deploy the arisen.sudo contract

-The transaction to deploy the contract to the `eosio.sudo` account will need to be proposed to get the necessary approvals from active block producers before executing it.
+The transaction to deploy the contract to the `arisen.sudo` account will need to be proposed to get the necessary approvals from active block producers before executing it.
 This transaction needs to first be generated and stored as JSON into a file so that it can be used in the arisecli command to propose the transaction to the arisen.msig contract.

 The easy way to generate this transaction is using arisecli:
 ```
-$ arisecli set contract -s -j -d eosio.sudo contracts/eosio.sudo/ > deploy_sudo_contract_trx.json
+$ arisecli set contract -s -j -d arisen.sudo contracts/arisen.sudo/ > deploy_sudo_contract_trx.json
-Reading WAST/WASM from contracts/eosio.sudo/eosio.sudo.wasm...
+Reading WAST/WASM from contracts/arisen.sudo/arisen.sudo.wasm...
 Using already assembled WASM...
 Publishing contract...
 $ cat deploy_sudo_contract_trx.json